Mika9000/shelly-scripts/plugenergymeter_README.md

 **readinterval**

-How often new power reading is obtained and light color updated (seconds)
+How often power readings are obtained (seconds)

 Be polite, if the API you&apos;re getting readings from isn&apos;t yours, consider what would be an appropriate time interval to call it.

 **blinkinterval**

-Frequency how fast the light is pulsating (seconds).
-Do not set to awfully fast, as the command execution takes time and they may collide with each other.
+How fast the light is pulsating or changes color to reflect a new power reading (seconds).
+Do not set awfully fast, as the blink command takes time and may override each other.

 **brightlight**